 DNV could also confirm that the special purpose societies formed for the project are eligible for the presumed (or assumed) profit regime, in accordance to the national fiscal legislation.
-Values of 8% /56/ for the income rate basis and income tax of 25%, 0.65% for the PIS/PASEP tax /55/, 3% for the Cofins tax /55/, 12% of revenues basis and a 9% rate is applied as social contribution on net income (CSLL) /57/ were established accordingly to the Brazilian legal requirements.
+Values of 0.65% for the PIS/PASEP tax /57/, 3% for the Cofins tax /57/.
+The social contribution on net income (CSLL) is calculated at the applicable rate of 9% on 12% of the revenues /59/ and income tax is calculated at the applicable rate of 15% on 8% of the revenues /58/ with an additional tax of 10% on 8% of the revenues for values above BRL 240 000 per year.
+DNV confirmed that all taxes are in accordance with the Brazilian national regulation /57//58/ and is appropriate for the time of the investment decision.
 In the presumed profit regime, depreciation has no impact in the project's internal rate of return.
-In this case, tax rates are calculated over revenues and not over gross profits.
+In this case, tax rates are calculated over revenues and not over gross profits /79/.